Unity-Technologies/terraform-google-http-ingress-internal/docs/Created.md

 By default, the URL Map will not route a request to your Backend unless the request uses one of the listed `hostnames`.

-If you use `lb-scheme` of "EXTERNAL_MANAGED", then requests using other hostnames will be rejected with a 403 status (unless you change `bad-host-code`).
+If you leave `lb-scheme` as "EXTERNAL_MANAGED", then requests using other hostnames will be rejected with a 403 status (unless you change `bad-host-code`).
 Setting `bad-host-code = 0` means all requests will be routed to your Backend regardless of the hostname used in the request.

-If you use `lb-scheme` of "EXTERNAL", then requests for other hostnames will get a useless 307 redirect to "https://localhost/bad-host" (by default) since Classic L7 LBs do not support generating failure responses.
+If you set `lb-scheme` to "EXTERNAL", then requests for unlisted hostnames will get a useless 307 redirect to "https://localhost/bad-host" (by default) since Classic L7 LBs do not support generating failure responses.
 You can change the 307 status via `bad-host-redir`.
 You can replace the "/bad-host" part of the redirect by setting `bad-host-path`.
 Setting `bad-host-path = ""` will cause the URL Map to route all requests to your Backend regardless of the hostname used in the request.

 The output value `.url-map[0]` will be the resource record if a URL Map is